MarketSquare/robotframework-browser/CONTRIBUTING.md

 [Invoke](http://www.pyinvoke.org/index.html) is used as a task runner / build tool.

 Other dependencies can be installed/updated with `inv deps`.
 This command installs and updated both Python and nodejs dependencies.
+After dependencies are installed, run `inv build` to compile node code code and gRPC protocol.
+Also this invoke command will create
+Python stub file.

 Run `inv -l` to get list of current build commands.